cmkobel/CompareM2/README.md

      * Depending on your cluster configuration, you may also need [drmaa](https://anaconda.org/anaconda/drmaa).

-## What does it do?
+## What analyses does it do?

-Some analyses are implemented, some are not yet.
+As assemblycomparator is currently under development, some analyses are not yes implemented and thouroughly tested.

 ### For each assembly
   - [ ] [any2fasta](https://github.com/tseemann/any2fasta) (wide input format support)